hassonor/devops-knowledge/AWS/intro-to-aws/STORAGE.md

 ### File Storage
 1. **Amazon EFS**: A scalable, elastic and cloud native Network file system.
+   * Highly available and durable
+   * Built-in protection from AZ outages and other failures
 2. **Amazon FSx for Windows Filer Server**: A fully managed file storage for Windows Server.

 ### Block Storage